zwbetz-gh/zwbetz/content/blog/java-list-cheatsheet/index.md

   .map(String::toUpperCase)
   .collect(Collectors.toList());

-log(String.format("When %s is uppercased it becomes %s", letters, uppercasedLetters));
+log("When %s is uppercased it becomes %s", letters, uppercasedLetters);
 // When [a, b, c, c] is uppercased it becomes [A, B, C, C]
 ```